circleci/circleci-docs/jekyll/_cci2/pipeline-parameters.md

 ---
 layout: classic-docs
-title: "API v2 Pipelines, Parameters and Scopes"
+title: "Pipelines Parameters and Values"
-short-title: "API v2 Miscellaneous"
+short-title: "Pipeline Parameters and Values"
-description: "detailed information about API v2 pipelines, parameters, and scopes"
+description: "Detailed information about Pipeline parameters and variables"
 categories: [getting-started]
 order: 1
 ---

-The CircleCI API v2 was designed to utilize pipelines, parameters, and scopes so you can work with API v2 more efficiently.

-## Pipeline Parameters

-Pipeline parameters are new with API v2.
-To use pipeline parameters you must use configuration version 2.1 or higher.
+Pipeline parameters and values can be used to create reusable pipeline configurations.
+To use pipeline parameters and values you must have [pipelines enabled]({{ site.baseurl }}/2.0/build-processing) and use configuration [version]({{ site.baseurl }}/2.0/configuration-reference/#version) `2.1` or higher.

-### Declaring and using pipeline parameters in configuration
+## Pipeline Parameters in Configuration

-Pipeline parameters are declared using a `parameters` stanza in the top level keys of your `.circleci/config.yml` file.
-You can then reference the value of the parameter as a config variable in the scope `pipeline.parameters`.
+Pipeline parameters are declared using the `parameters` key at the top level of a `.circleci/config.yml` file.
+The list of allowed `parameter` types can be found in the [Pipelines Syntax](2.0/reusing-config/#parameter-syntax) reference.

+Pipeline parameters can be referenced by value and used as a config variable under the scope `pipeline.parameters`.

-The example belows shows a configuration with two pipeline parameters, `image-tag` and `workingdir` both used on the subsequent config stanzas:
+The example below shows a configuration with two pipeline parameters (`image-tag` and `workingdir`) defined at the top of the config, and then subsequently referenced in the `build` job:

 ```yaml
 version: 2.1